Tipi Sleepovers (Unavailable)

 This program requires a minimum of 15 people, or minimum charge if smaller group.

 Wanuskewin is pleased to offer our visitors overnight accommodation in a Traditional Tipi in the Opimihaw Valley from May – October.
 Sit around the fire while cooking bannock, and learn about First Nations traditional living.

 Walking in their footsteps, you will understand why this site was a place of worship and celebration, of renewal with the natural world, and of a deep spirituality.
-You will begin to learn about the history of a prairie place where the original North Americans met newcomers to the continent in a spirit of sharing and hospitality.
+You will begin to learn about the history of a prairie place where Indigenous peoples met newcomers to the continent in a spirit of sharing and hospitality.

 Sample Programs Available

 Tipi Teachings Program

 Traditional games provided the teachings and skill development required for survival on the Northern Plains.
 The traditional hunter-gatherer lifestyle was incredibly demanding and required superb levels of physical fitness.
 Come learn how games played an important role in educating the young by cultivating physical skills and encouraging social development.

 5:30 PM Arrival at Wanuskewin: